 If you go this route you will end up paying a fair bit in transaction costs.
 Still, buying 13 stocks and then selling some of those won’t incur anywhere near the transaction costs that buying, say, all 100 FTSE-100 stocks individually would.
 So if you’re going to deploy this strategy, the MERVAL is the ideal index with which to test it out.

 A mutual fund is an investment fund run by a professional money manager.
 You can buy a mutual fund through either a broker, or the company that administers the fund.
 The money manager pools money from many different investors, then invests all of that capital into different assets.
-A MERVAL Index mutual fund (also called an index fund) allows you to invest in all of the MERVAL Index’s stocks in one transaction.
+A mutual fund (also called an index fund) allows you to invest in all of the MERVAL Index’s stocks in one transaction.

 Mutual funds can only be bought at the end of the stock market’s trading day, not during regular stock market trading hours.
 This is the primary difference between a mutual fund and an ETF – which can be traded at any time during market opening hours.
 Another downside to mutual funds is that they charge higher fees than MERVAL Index ETFs do.
-So if you’re going to invest in a MERVAL Index fund, consider trying to buy stocks for a longer period of time, since a mutual fund is more difficult and more expensive to trade than MERVAL Index ETF.
+So if you’re going to use a MERVAL Index fund, consider trying to buy stocks for a longer period of time, since a mutual fund is more difficult and more expensive to trade than MERVAL Index ETF.

 2. Use our top tips to be a successful investor

 - Do your research.
-Review all the pros and cons of investing in the MERVAL Index, including how the index has been performing lately.
+Review all the pros and cons of the MERVAL Index, including how the index has been performing lately.
 Once you’ve made your decision, create a personal investment plan.
 The more prepared you are, the better equipped you’ll be to keep your emotions in check, so they won’t cloud your judgment if the market becomes volatile and you need to make a decision under pressure.